Ejostol/Falling-Stands-/README.md

 ### Crypto Currency: from Specimen Species to Monoculture Mascot

 Following the World War II period, the Japanese government instigated a series of agrarian reforms that redistributed land from wealthy merchants to smaller tenant farmers.[^20] These reforms incentivized forestry and crop practices that maximized short-term yield on limited space, including monoculture planting.
-Rhetoric around post war reforestation focused on the need to restore the national landscape.
+Rhetoric around post-war reforestation focused on the need to restore the national landscape.
 The reform slogan was "[Making] the mountains green" ("*yama o midori ni*"), invoking the image of Japan as a green archipelago.
 The reforms targeted upland regions but the message was on a national scale, expanding the importance of these economies to the well-being of the country as a whole.
 The Emperor became a vocal supporter of and active participant in annual national tree planting ceremonies, and he always planted _sugi_ when he participated.[^21]

 <param ve-image url="crypto-lumber.jpg"
        label="Sawmill workers chopping Japanese cedars into lumber.
 Image by B.L.
 Singley, 1905."